 Report of Investment Securities Committee

-Status of Deliberations of the Investment Securities Committee and Policy of Investment Securities, etc.
+Status of deliberations of the Investment Securities Committee, and status of holdings and sales of Investment Securities, etc.

 Report on the Board Effectiveness Evaluation

 • Concerning matters regarding the Board Effectiveness Evaluation, discussions were also held at Outside Directors Meetings in addition to the Board of Directors.
-The latest result of the Board Effectiveness Evaluation is disclosed at "Corporate Governance Report (PDF 1,246KB)" of the Company.
+The latest result of the Board Effectiveness Evaluation is disclosed at "Corporate Governance Report" of the Company.

 Evaluation of the Effectiveness of the Board of Directors